getsentry/sentry-docs/src/collections/_documentation/server/cli/createuser/index.md

 ## Options

 -   `--help`: print this help page.
--   `--force`: overwrite user when it already exists.
+-   `--force-update`: overwrite user when it already exists.

 ## Exit codes